Imprecise Markov Semigroups and their Ergodicity: Imprecise Markov Semigroups

-In this section, we introduce the preliminary notions that are needed to understand our results.
-The reader familiar with the concepts of Markov semigroup, carré du champ and iterated carré du champ operators, and Bakry-Émery curvature, can skip to Section \ref{riemann} after Definition \ref{symmetry}.
+In this section, we introduce the concept of an Imprecise Markov Semigroup.
+Its definition hinges on the notions of Markov processes, Markov semigroups, carré du champ and iterated carré du champ operators, and Bakry-Émery curvature.
+We refer the unfamiliar reader to Appendix \ref{back-MSG}.

 The following is introduced in \citet[Chapter 1.1]{bakry}.
-It is the minimal structure we require throughout the paper for the space where our stochastic processes of interest live. \begin{definition}[Good Measurable Space] A \textit{good measurable space} is a measurable space $(E,\mathcal{F})$ for which the measure decomposition theorem applies, and for which there is a countable family of sets which generates the $\sigma$-algebra $\mathcal{F}$. \end{definition}
+It is the minimal structure we require throughout the paper for the space where our stochastic processes of interest live. \begin{definition}[Good Measurable Space \citep{bakry}] A {\em good measurable space} is a measurable space $(E,\mathcal{F})$ for which the measure decomposition theorem applies, and for which there is a countable family of sets which generates the $\sigma$-algebra $\mathcal{F}$. \end{definition}

+Here, the measure decomposition theorem refers to the \emph{disintegration theorem} (existence of regular conditional distributions).
+Concretely, if $\mu$ is a probability measure on $(E\times E,\mathcal F\otimes\mathcal F)$ and $\mu_1$ is its first marginal, then there exists a Markov kernel $k(x,\text{d}y)$ (measurable in $x$) such that \( \mu(\text{d}x,\text{d}y) = k(x,\text{d}y) \mu_1(\text{d}x) \).
+Equivalently, $\mu$ decomposes into the conditional laws of the second coordinate given the first.
+This is typically guaranteed on standard Borel spaces (in particular, Polish spaces with their Borel $\sigma$-algebras).